 Frog Hill, Tasek Gelugor near Bukit Mertajam

-This place is still relatively new to tourists outside of Malaysia but locals are quickly catching on to this local beauty!
+This place is still relatively new to tourists outside of Malaysia, but locals are quickly catching on to this local beauty!
+It is however, an isolated spot with limited to no facilities!

 Check out our full experience here – Froghill, Penang, we actually got lost and have a few tips to share if you do decide to go here.